abhirajparthan/-Wordpress-Docker-Nginx-Revers-Proxy-phpMyAdmin-Installation-with-Docker-Compose/README.md

 ### 6 - SSL for the domain abhiraj.ga

 Here we are  using the paid SSL.
 The SSL certificates are move to the location "/var/ssl/".
-I have alrewady defind the SSL file location in the nginx configuration file ( 5 th step ).
+I have already defind the SSL file location in the nginx configuration file ( 5 th step ).
 Like this
 ~~~
     ssl_certificate /var/ssl/certificate.crt;
     ssl_certificate_key  /var/ssl/private.key;